psych252/psych252book/docs/03-visualization2.md

   coord_cartesian(xlim = c(0.25, 5.75),
                   ylim = c(0, 5000),
                   expand = F) +
+  # add a title, subtitle, and changed axis labels
+  labs(title = "Price as a function of quality of cut",
+    subtitle = "Note: The price is in US dollars", tag = "A",
+    x = "Quality of the cut",
+    y = "Price") +
   theme(
     # adjust the text size
     text = element_text(size = 20),